 “My pills,” he tried to say, but a strangled groan was all he could manage.

 “Keep still, Dad.”
 Martin took his father’s hand in his own.
 “Just wait it out.
 Don’t panic.”

-Before he switched on his mobile to phone his mother with the news of mission accomplished, Martin remembered to pull out the long piece of rope from under the blanket.
+Before he switched on his mobile to phone his mother with the news of mission accomplished, Martin remembered to pull out the long piece of thick rope from under the blanket.
 Useful stuff, rope.